VanessaRobitzch/bayescanr/README.md

 vignette('bayescanr', package='bayescanr')
 ```

+#it says it is not available for R 3.4.3.
+I cannot download it.
+Is there another way and/or updated version of bayescanr you could please provide?

 **If this R package helped you, please cite it.**

 Hanson J.O., Rhodes J. R., Fuller R. A. (2015). bayescanr: BayeScan Analysis in R. Version 1.0.0. doi: 10.5281/zenodo.8475.